legends2k/blog/content/note/arch_config.md

 # Fonts

-I’m a [Tamilian][tamils] and a programmer.
+I’m a [Tamilian][Tamils] and a programmer.
 Since most of my consumption is textual data, I’ve strong tastes in fonts.
 First for greater unicode coverage I followed Emacs’ [unicode-fonts][] recommendation of at least installing

 * DejaVu Sans
 * Symbola